 - Memories of a variety of movement experiences

-All Stella Maris all students, from Preparatory to Year Six, learn Japanese.
-The focus is to equip our youngsters to feel comfortable and confident with another language and to be familiar with the culture of Japan.
+All Stella Maris all students, from Preparatory to Year Six, learn Italian.
+The focus is to equip our youngsters to feel comfortable and confident with another language and to be familiar with the culture of Italy.
 This is done through the use of games, songs and stories.
 Curriculum content is related to the Integrated Units covered by the classroom teacher and links across curricula are made wherever appropriate.

 Stella Maris Library

 Students are encouraged to borrow fortnightly in class visits from our extensive library collections which are continually being updated to ensure their interest and relevance for students and staff.

 Our Library is a welcoming and friendly space which is open on Thursday lunchtimes for students to read, borrow, talk about books or assist with library tasks.
 Year 6 students have the opportunity to be Library/ICT Leaders.
 As a leader students assist with Library organisational tasks such as shelving and creating displays.
 The Library promotes whole school events such as Premiers Reading Challenge and CBCA Book Week.

 The programs of and the teaching in Stella Maris School support and promote principles and practice of Australian democracy, including a commitment to: